TV medical correspondent charged with solicitation of minor

 The district attorney’s office said Wednesday that the 71-year-old used a messaging app to request suggestive photos from the daughter of an acquaintance.

-An attorney for Hensel could not be located.
-Hensel did not speak to reporters after being released Wednesday afternoon on $5,000 bail.
+Hensel’s attorney, Steve Sitkoff, said in a statement that Hensel is “completely innocent.”
+Hensel did not speak to reporters after being released on $5,000 bail.

 Investigators with the Crimes Against Children Task Force served a search warrant at Hensel’s Pacific Palisades home on Oct.
 16.